 Write out Your Birth Plan

 If you’ve read my blog before you know how adamant I am about my mamas having a great birth plan.
-It will not only help you during your birth, writing one out will help you prepare for your birth as well!
+It will not only help you during your birth, but writing one out will help you prepare for your birth as well!

 Once you are in labour and you’re “in the zone” it will be much harder for you to remember all your preferences and things you want to happen during and after the birth.

 If you have all these preferences written down, you won’t have to worry at all!
 And it’ll take a load off your partner as well because the doctors or nurses might ask them what you want and then they can just refer back to your plan!